Contact Information

 Hours: 54 lecture

-Introduction to performance studies and issues of diversity and social justice through a focus on key texts that bring these issues to light.
-Through the analysis, selection, and interpretation of genres such as poetry, oral history, prose, and dramatic works, students deepen their appreciation for literature, gain skill in performance, and insight into the role of voice, identity, and social justice.
-Focus on critiquing performance in context and the application of oral interpretation techniques, analysis of literature for themes, script writing, delivery, and the production of solo and group performance events.
+Introduction to performance studies and issues of diversity and social justice with works that bring these issues to light.
+Through the analysis, selection, and interpretation of genres such as poetry, oral history, prose, humor, and drama, students deepen their appreciation for literature, gain skill in performance, and insight into the role of voice, identity, and social justice in spoken arts.
+Focus on critiquing performance in context with key concepts from the field.
+Includes analysis of literature for themes, script writing, delivery, and the co-production of solo and/or group performance events.
 (C-ID COMM 170) (CSU, UC)

 COMM 0007.
 Intercultural Communication